openSUSE/dolly/README.md

 The following configuration file options are not tested are provided as experimental:
 * split: Splitting files is not supported (infile or outfile).
-* segsize: This benchmark switch is not supported.

 Bibliography
 ============